-URS Infrastructure & Environment UK Ltd were appointed in 2012 by Guildford Borough Council to assist the Council in undertaking a HRA of the Guildford Borough Local Plan at each of the qualifying stages.
-URS have subsequently become Aecom but continue to work on the HRA.
-We have worked closely with them to ensure that they fully consider the policies and site allocations of the Local Plan.
+URS Infrastructure & Environment UK Ltd was appointed in 2012 by Guildford Borough Council to assist the Council in undertaking a HRA of the Guildford Borough Local Plan at each of the qualifying stages.
+URS have subsequently become AECOM but continued to work on the HRA.
+The Council worked closely with them to ensure that they fully considered the policies and site allocations of the Local Plan.

 The first stage in the assessment process was the screening stage.
 This determined whether a plan being prepared is likely, either alone or in combination, to have a significant effect upon the Thames Basin Heaths Special Protection Area.
 This was carried out in July 2013 and supported the preparation and consultation on the Local Plan Issues and Options Consultation which took place in Autumn 2013.